Zubair8899/ignite-23/Readme-Shell.md

 ### Exercise 1: Data Engineering Synapse experience, Data ingestion from a spectrum of analytical data sources into OneLake

-- Task 1.1: Create a Microsoft Fabric enabled workspace
+- Task 1.1: Create a the Microsoft Fabric enabled workspace

 - Task 1.2: Create/Build a Lakehouse